vapor/docs/4.0/docs/authentication.md

 }
 ```

 The model must be able to store a username, in this case an email, and a password hash.
+We also set `email` to be a unique field, to avoid duplicate users.
 The corresponding migration for this example model is here:

 ```swift
 import Fluent